 The Office of Student Affairs registers 1L students for their classes.
 Beginning in the third semester, students take responsibility for their own course registration.
 Students must confirm courses prior to the end of the drop/add period.

-Students who have 3.0 GPA must have educational plan approved by an advisor.
+Students who have below a 3.0 GPA must have educational plan approved by an advisor.

 Students must be enrolled for at least twelve (12) and no more than sixteen (16) credit hours.
 However, with approval from the Assistant Dean for Student Affairs for good cause shown, students may drop to ten (10) hours (without losing full-time status) or less, or register for no more than seventeen (17) credits.

 Consistent with accreditation standards, a petition for a reduced load cannot be granted for the purpose of enabling a student to hold part-time employment.
 In addition, a student must be enrolled in at least six hours to be eligible for student tickets to university athletic events: